Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/walkthrough.md

 <td>Code snippet support</td>
 <td>

 [IntelliPrompt Code Snippets](../user-interface/intelliprompt/code-snippets.md) allow small snippets of code to be inserted into a document.
 Selection sessions display all available code snippets and allow the end user to easily pick one to activate.
-Template sessions occur when a code snippet is activated and alllow the end user to tab between pre-defined fields within the code snippet to customize the text that is inserted.
+Template sessions occur when a code snippet is activated and allow the end user to <kbd>Tab</kbd> between pre-defined fields within the code snippet to customize the text that is inserted.

 Code snippet features require that an [IntelliPrompt code snippet provider](provider-services/code-snippet-provider.md) is registered on the language, with one or more code snippets loaded into it.